humio/border-patrol/README.md

 importing/using packages you shouldn't. `MyProject.Format.Json` should not be importing anything from `Graphics.*`, so don't allow it - __enforce__ it.

-Border Patrol is best using when applying the architectural thinking described in [The Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) and [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).
+Border Patrol is best used when applying the architectural thinking described in [The Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) and [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).